AjRadwan/AjRadwan/README.md

  💡  I like to explore new technologies and develop software solutions

-   -✍️  In my free time I Read Book about Entrepreneurship and make video to teach people how to code on youtube
+   -✍️  In my free time I Read Books
    - ⚡ Fun fact: I love to Travel and Workout
    - 📫 How to reach me: anowarjr1@gmail.com
    -